How has Sweden fared historically at the Euro?

 Semifinals, Sweden’s best all-time result

 The Scandinavian team has participated a total of six times in the history of the European Championships.
-The Swedes did not appear on the European stage for the first time until 1992, when acted as hosts and reached the semi-finals in what is still their best result.
+The Swedes did not appear on the European stage for the first time until 1992, when they acted as hosts and reached the semi-finals in what is still their best result.
 He did not qualify for the next edition, but since then, in Belgium and Holland in 2000, he has always participated.
-On four occasions he stayed in the first round and only once did he reach the quarterfinals, Portugal 2004.
+On four occasions he stayed in the first round and in only one did he reach the quarterfinals, that of Portugal 2004.

 Direct ticket for Euro 2020

-Sweden achieved the direct ticket for Euro 2020 as second classified in Group F of the qualifying phase, where Spain was also present, which finished first with 26 points.
+Sweden achieved the direct ticket for Euro 2020 as second classified in Group F of the qualifying phase, where Spain was also, who finished first with 26 points.
 Both Spaniards and Swedes left out Norway, Romania, Malta and the Faroes Islands.
 Janne Anderson’s selection even rescued a draw (1-1) in a direct confrontation against those of Luis Enrique.